lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 Note: For small files, the compressed data could end up being longer than the uncompressed data (header + some control characters + no reduced size from compression).
 You would need to account for this either by creating an array that's slighty longer than the uncompressed data, or by simply discarding the compressed output and keeping the file uncompressed.

 2- Find common patterns within the file.
 There is a variey of ways to achieve this, but this is commonly done using hash chaining.
+[Here is a demonstration of various ways to implement this](https://github.com/lingeringwillx/CrappySims2Compression/blob/main/practice/).

 3- Loop over the file and check the pattern in the current location against the previous locations.
 Find the longest matching pattern, or at least find a match of a good length.
 The match has to be within the length and offset boundaries specified by the compression algorithm.